 - The little one may spit out the blood-stained milk.
 Or the blood passes through the digestive tract and appears in his bowel.

 - At times, your baby may vomit a lot of blood or has a dark poop because, if he has drunk a lot of blood, it forms a large clump in the stomach.
-Do not worry but seek medical advice.
+Seek medical advice.

 - Ensure that you do not have any medical condition or illness, which could pass on to your baby through breastfeeding.
-For instance, if you are diagnosed with HIV/AIDS (1), hepatitis, or any systemic infection like sepsis, stop nursing and consult a doctor.
+For instance, if you are diagnosed with HIV/AIDS (1) or any systemic infection like sepsis, stop nursing and consult a doctor.

 Also, the color change of the breast milk does not always mean blood in it.
 Certain foods consumed by the mother may alter it too!